 A vessel shall not land lobster harvested by a lobster pot unless such vessel is in the possession of a valid New Jersey Lobster Pot Permit issued in the name of the vessel and owner.
 There are five (5) different types of lobster pot permits (Types A, B, C, E, and F) which determine a lobster pot fisherman's pot allocation, areas where these pots may be fished (i.e. Lobster Management Areas), reporting requirements, and any applicable minimum and maximum size limits.
 The Lobster Pot Permit application period is closed and permit Types A, B, C, E and F are no longer available.
 There is no longer a lobster pot permit Type D, which had been required for recreational fishing.
-There is still the allowance for the recreational harvesting of lobsters.
-To participate in this recreational fishery, however, a fisherman must possess a valid New Jersey lobster and fish pot license that will specify that the fisherman holds that license for recreational purposes only, is allowed an allocation of 10 pots to be fished in State waters only, and the licensee is limited to six lobsters per day that may not be sold.
+There is still the allowance for the recreational harvesting of lobsters (Please see the Division of Fish and Wildlife Marine Digest or call 609-748-2020 for more information on the recreational lobster regulations).
 The operator of a vessel participating in the commercial lobster pot fishery must sell all lobster to a federally-permitted lobster dealer and have individual pot tags affixed to all pots.
 Permitted vessels have a limited pot allocation established by the NMFS for those that possess a Federal Limited Access American Lobster Permit or by the Department for those that possess a New Jersey Lobster Pot Permit for State waters only.
 The New Jersey Lobster Pot Permit provides for transfer limitations.
-Lobster permit fished in State waters
+Lobster permit transfer limitations for vessel ungrade in length and horsepower have been eliminated.
+A license to fish lobster pots will be required only if pots are fished in State waters.

-Effective July 1, 2003, the escape vents in all lobster and fish pots were increased in size to 2 inches by 5 inches for a rectangular opening and 2 5/8 inches in diameter for circular vents to be consistent with the increase in lobster size limits.
+The escape vents in all lobster and fish pots is 2 inches by 5 inches for a rectangular opening and 2 5/8 inches in diameter for circular vents to be consistent with the increase in lobster size limits.